sjjf/master_exterior_ballistics/README.md

 users, but the underlying concepts are closely related and can be easily translated (though the details are beyond the scope of this document).

+# WARNING

+Though some effort has been made to ensure that this code is well behaved and correctly models real world ballistics, this code has no warranty and is not distributed as fit for any purpose.
+The results should should be confirmed by other methods before being used for anything other than casual purposes.

+# Licensing

+The original BASIC code is distributed with the following notice:

+The program given in this paper can be freely reproduced if used in strictly non-commercial applications.

+The Python reimplementation is distributed under the terms of the GNU General Public License, Version 3 or later.

 # Basic Theory of Operation

-At its core this code calculates the trajectory of a projectile by applying the basic equations of motion combined with a drag model to the initial conditions to calculate the position after a single timestep, and then iterating that process until the projectile moves below altitude 0 (i.e. hits the ground).
+At its core this code calculates the trajectory of a projectile by applying the basic equations of motion to the initial conditions to calculate the position after a single timestep, and then iterating that process until the projectile moves below altitude 0 (i.e. hits the ground).
+The basic model is modified by a drag model which applies a resistive force to the projectile throughout it's trajectory.

 At the core of the drag model is the ballistic coefficient C, which is determined by the mass and caliber of the projectile, and the drag function,